PostHog/posthog.com/contents/handbook/company/communication.md

 1. Make use of threads when responding to a post.
 This allows informal discussion to take place without notifications being sent to everyone in the channel on every reply.
 1. When possible, summarize multiple thoughts into a single message instead of sending multiple messages sequentially.

-### Google Docs and presentations
+### Google Docs and Slides

-Never use a Google Doc / presentation for something non-confidential that has to end up on the website or this handbook.
+Never use a Google Doc / Slides for something non-confidential that has to end up on the website or this handbook.
 Work on these edits via commits to a pull request.
 Then link to the pull request or diff to present the change to people.
 This prevents a duplication of effort and/or an out of date handbook.

 We mainly use Google Docs to capture internal information like meeting notes or to share company updates and metrics.
 We always make the doc accessible so you can comment and ask questions.